kenjibailly/paimon_discord_bot/Readme.md

 #### ⚙️ Settings

-- ❌ /set-teams
+- ✅ /set-teams
     - Choose 2 roles to be assigned as teams for the team generation
     - Input: `role`, `role`
-- ❌ /set-rewards
-    - Set chosen rewards, this enables your selected rewards and disables those unselected, default: `all enabled`
-    - Input: `reward drop down list`
-- ❌ /set-reward-price
+- ✅ /set-reward
-    - Sets the price per reward for the user to claim, default: `1` 🪙
+    - Sets the price per reward and / or time the reward gets removed after and / or enable or disable the reward
-    - Input: `reward drop down list`, `amount`
+    - Input: `reward drop down list`, optional: `price`, optional: `time`, optional: `enable/disable`
-- ❌ /set-reward-time
+- ✅ /set-all-rewards
-    - Sets the amount of time the reward will stay before being removed, default: `30 days`
+    - Sets the price of all rewards and / or time all the rewards gets removed after, default: `30 days`
+    - Input: `time`
+- ✅ /set-token-emoji
+    - Sets the token emoji to your preferred emoji, custom emoji are allowed, default: 🪙
-    - Input: `time in days`
+    - Input: `emoji`

+Rewards are automatically set to be all enabled and have a default price of 1 🪙;

 ### 🏪 Shop